dancer1325/ethereum-org-website/public/content/developers/docs/apis/json-rpc/index.md

 * requests / act | state of Ethereum -> block's height -- is determined by the -- last default block parameter

-* options / defaultBlock parameter
+* defaultBlock parameter
+  * 👀ALLOWED👀
     - `HEX String`
       - integer block number
     - `String "earliest"`
       - for the earliest/genesis block
     - `String "latest"`
       - for the latest proposed block
     - `String "safe"`
       - for the latest safe head block
     - `String "finalized"`
       - for the latest finalized block
     - `String "pending"`
       - for the pending state/transactions

 ## Examples